Republic of Venezuela: Second Caldera administration (1994–1999)

 Caldera assumed the presidency for the second time in 1994 and had to confront the Venezuelan banking crisis of 1994.
-He re-imposed exchange controls, which Pérez's administration had lifted as part of a general financial liberalisation (unaccompanied by effective regulation, which contributed to the banking crisis).
+He reimposed exchange controls, which Pérez's administration had lifted as part of a general financial liberalisation (unaccompanied by effective regulation, which contributed to the banking crisis).
 The economy had suffered under the falling oil price, which led to a collapse in government revenues.
-The steel corporation Sidor was privatized, and the economy continued to plummet.
-Fulfilling an election promise, Caldera released Chávez and pardoned all the military and civilian conspirators during the Andrés Pérez administration.
+The steel corporation SIDOR was privatized, and the economy continued to plummet.
+Fulfilling an election promise, Caldera released Chávez and pardoned all the military and civilian conspirators during the Pérez administration.
 The economic crisis continued, and by the 1998 presidential election the traditional political parties had become unpopular; an initial front-runner for the presidency in late 1997 was Irene Sáez.
-Chávez gained popularity amid the financial turmoil and was elected president in 1998.
+Hugo Chávez gained popularity amid the financial turmoil and was elected president in 1998.
 His administration promoted a new constitution, which was approved by referendum in December 1999.
 The adoption of the new constitution in 1999 ended the bipartisanship, establishing the Bolivarian Republic of Venezuela.